Limited Clients. Proven Results.

 Results Driven Westlake Speeding Ticket Attorneys

-We will help you avoid the points associated with your speeding ticket.
-In Westlake, Ohio, traffic violations, including speeding tickets typically result in a minimum of 2 points and a maximum of 6 points on your driving record.
-Most car insurance companies will increase your premium as the points on your driving record increase.
-The BMV will suspend your license once you get 12 points.
+Avoid costly points on your driving record!
+In Westlake, Ohio, most speeding tickets and other traffic violations result in a minimum of 2 points and a maximum of 6 points on your driving record.
+Besides the fact that points will typically result in higher insurance costs, your license will be suspended once you receive 12 points.

 Speeding Ticket Points in Westlake, Ohio